tytydraco/yessleep/out/I_may_be_parasocial_but_I_swear_I_had_nothing_to_do_with_it.md

 I felt sick.
 This person was completely deranged.
 Extremely unwell.

 Special Place?
 Where had I heard that before?
 They had met before?
-It was completely vague... yet something about it in this context made it feel relevant.
+It was completely vague, yet something about it in this context made it feel relevant.

 *Why?*

-Suddenly I heard sirens in the distance.
+I heard sirens in the distance.
 There was no more time.

 No.. no.. no...
 I still had no idea where Ton was.
 I had to leave.
 None of this would matter if I was found here like this.
 I had to go, clues or not.
 I made my way out the apartment and stopped dead in my tracks.